Skycatch/nodeconf-hackathon/README.md

 #### Input

-* You will be given a folder with high quality photos
+* You will be given a [folder with high quality photos](https://github.com/Skycatch/nodeconf-hackathon/tree/master/Challenge%202)

 #### Deliverables

 * Implementation extracting useful information from dataset
 * Pitch Document
   * Git repository.
-README is appreciated.
-  * Demo video.
-Show us how it works.
+(Must have README)
+  * Demo video: take a video of your screen as you develop your app (Nice to have)
   * Document/Slides.
     * Problem definition.
     * What you guys did.
-    * What you plan for the future.

 #### Example